Cross sections for neutron-induced reactions from surrogate data: revisiting the Weisskopf-Ewing approximation for $(n,n^{\prime})$ and $(n,2n)$ reactions: Results

 \subsection{Decay probabilities for representative nuclei}

 $G_{xn}^{CN}(E_{ex},J^\pi)$ for one- and two-neutron emission from the compound nucleus $^{91}$Zr$^*$ are shown in Figure~\ref{Fig_decayProbs_zirconium}, for both positive and negative parities and a variety of spins.
 The behavior of $G_{xn}^{CN}(E_{ex},J^\pi)$ just above the CN separation energy, corresponding to $E_{ex}=S_n(^{91}$Zr$)$ $=7.194$ MeV, is governed by the interplay of the neutron-transmission coefficients and the low-energy structure of the residual nucleus $^{90}$Zr which is reached by one-neutron emission.
 The situation is schematically illustrated in Figure~\ref{Fig_n2nSurrogate}.
 Due to the shell structure of the nucleus, the low-energy spectrum of $^{90}$Zr is very sparse, with the first excited state occurring at 1.76 MeV.
-Since both states have $J^{\pi} = 0^+$ and s- and p-wave neutron emission dominates at low energies, the residual nucleus can only be reached from low-spin states in the compound nucleus $^{91}$Zr$^*$.
-This suppression of neutron emission from all but the lowest spin states in $^{91}$Zr$^*$ is well known from earlier studies of neutron capture reactions~\cite{Forssen:07,Escher:12rmp,Boutoux:13}.
+Since both the ground state and the first excited state have $J^{\pi} = 0^+$ and s- and p-wave neutron emission dominates at low energies, the residual nucleus can only be reached from low-spin states in the compound nucleus $^{91}$Zr$^*$.
+This suppression of neutron emission from all but the lowest spin states in $^{91}$Zr$^*$ is well known from earlier studies of neutron capture reactions, and a dependence on parity is observed as well ~\cite{Forssen:07,Escher:12rmp,Boutoux:13}.

 As the excitation energy in $^{91}$Zr$^*$ increases, additional states in the residual nucleus become accessible and the decay probabilities $G_{xn}^{CN}(E_{ex},J^\pi)$ for higher $J$ values take on non-zero values.
 In the region between $E_{ex} = 15 - 20$ MeV, the one-neutron emission probability is essentially unity, because of the weakness of competing decay channels.